finvu/finvu-rebit-aa-jws/README.md

 # Signing AA ecosystem API Request/Response and Consent Artefacts

-The REBIT AA ecosystem APIs (https://api.rebit.org.in/) have certain APIs that require signing the request/response before sending, and the receiver needs to validate the signature before honoring such request/responses.
+The REBIT AA ecosystem APIs (https://api.rebit.org.in/) have certain APIs that require signing the request/response before sending, and the receiver needs to verify the signature before honoring such request/responses.

 Here we present platform/language neutral methods to sign content so that the AA ecosystem partners can inter-operate.